Making God’s presence known in every person, community, and throughout the world.

 We offer Discover Courses that are all designed to help you discover what Church of the Shepherd is all about by exploring our mission, vision, and values, and learn what it means to be a member at Church of the Shepherd.
 These classes are open to anyone who is interested but are especially helpful for those who are new to Church of the Shepherd.
 They do not have to be taken in order and are offered multiple times throughout the year.
 To learn more about membership, please contact Robin Long.

-Our Wednesday evenings - the night serving as The Bridge in your week - are an open invitation on any given week to gather for a meal (served 5:15 - 5:55 pm), and then take the opportunity to take a class, assist with a service project or simply join a conversation in the lobby.
+Returning in the fall, our Wednesday evenings - the night serving as The Bridge in your week - are an open invitation on any given week to gather for a meal (served 5:15 - 5:55 pm), and then take the opportunity to take a class, assist with a service project or simply join a conversation in the lobby.
 There is special programming for children, bible studies for youth and topical discussion groups for adults.
 Topics range from parenting, packing food items for neighboring families to exploring the Bible and meeting new people.
-Check in at Guest Services for the current offerings.
-You can join in at any time!
+A list of upcoming offerings for the fall will be available soon.